FaizanJavair/FaizanJavair/README.md

   - Node.js
   - Python
   - Django Framework
+  - Natural Language Processing
   - Express
   - EJS
   - p5.js
   - Bootstrap
   - Tailwind CSS
   - C++
+  - C#
+  - Unity

 ### 🔭 I am currently working on:
-  - 👨‍💻Using Django to create websites as part of my on-going university project.
+  - 👨‍💻Using Unity to create a multi-level game with a team of 5 people.
-  - 📱Using React Native to build mobile apps
+  - 📱Using React Native to build a Task Manager application.
-  - 📊While Also working MySQL, and PostGres to work on my SQL Knowledge.
+  - 📊While Also working on DevOps and doing a thorough DevOps course.

 ### 🌱 I am currently learning:
+  - C#
-  - Django
+  - Unity
-  - React Native
+  - Linux
-  - React
+  - Containerization
-  - Postgres
+  - DevOps

 ### 🦾 Current Projects in the repository are:
   - FRND's Social Media Website